 We also will be focusing on using tinsel or garland in areas of the home that don't include the tree.
-To me, garland or tinsel used on a tree is pretty self-explanatory, and other than the choice of colors and the couple of different ways to place it on the tree, there isn't too much more to say about that.
+To me, garland or tinsel used on a tree is pretty self-explanatory.
+And other than the choice of colors and the couple of different ways to place it on the tree, there isn't too much more to say about that.

-Finally in regard to garland and/or tinsel, there are some objects which combine the two used to create something entirely new.
+Finally, in regard to garland and/or tinsel, there are some objects that combine the two used to create something entirely new.
 One example of that is garland, tinsel wreaths.
 You can buy those already made, or use a string of garland tinsel to wrap in a circle to make your own.
 There are other designs that can be made or bought using tinsel, but you get the idea.

-Tinsel on Christmas Tree
+Tinsel on Christmas Trees

 Although the main focus of this article isn't on decorating a Christmas tree with tinsel or garland, I did want to include this wonderful picture of what the majority of people thought of when talking about tinsel many years ago.

 It's the long, icicle look, which only came in the color of silver which was mostly considered tinsel in those times.
 The tree below show, for the most part, how tinsel was used long ago; although it is still used in this way by quite a few people as well.